mooninrain/mooninrain.github.io/index.md

+#

+#About Me

+Hello!
+I'm an undergraduate student in the Department of Electrical Engineering at Tsinghua University, and this is my resume page.
+My current research focuses on relation extraction, and I'm also strongly interested in multimodel learning and the interdisciplinary field of cognitive science, neuroscience and AI.

+##

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/mooninrain/mooninrain.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.